grahampugh/grahampugh.github.io/_posts/2023-07-10-handling-an-open-source-project.md

 I've also found it to be a good idea to ask people to open a GitHub issue for any sort of bug or question that can't be answered immediately, otherwise it can be too hard to keep on top of it all.

 [GitHub Discussions][1] are also useful, because not everyone is in Slack.
 This is not enabled by default, but I would recommend that you enable these for your repo.
 This allows people to ask general questions about the project without the formality of reporting a bug or requesting a new feature.

-You may wish to create all these files into the `main` branch of the repo before publishing the first version of the script.
-You can then create a development branch while you work on the first version of the script.
-See below for more information about branches.

 ### Use Versions, Releases, and Tags